I presume you are in the process of deciding whether to hire a publicist to help promote your new book, and if so, which publicist to hire.

 You’ve worked so hard to get this far, researching your book, writing it and, most painful of all, going through the editing and publishing.
 You owe it to yourself to do all you can to make sure that reviewers pay attention, and that as many people as possible read what you have written.

 It would be nice to think you could entrust that to your publisher, and if you got a big enough advance — and the publisher has enough invested in it — maybe you can.
-I had wonderful marketing people at Crown and Henry Holt who really took an interest in my books, but as they advised me from the start, to get the personalized attention I craved I had to hire my own publicist.
+I had wonderful marketing people at Crown, Henry Holt and Random House who really took an interest in my books, but as they advised me from the start, to get the personalized attention I craved I had to hire my own publicist.
 Given the investments I’d already made, financially and psychologically, this seemed logical and reasonable.

 - Reason #2: Gail delivers.